coreos/etcd-operator/ROADMAP.md

   - Recover an etcd cluster from a S3 backup

 - Operationality
-  - Pause/Resume the control for an etcd cluster
+  - Pause/Resume the control for an etcd cluster -> finished

 - Metrics and logging
   - More structured logging
-      - Add prefix for different clusters
+      - Add prefix for different clusters -> finished
-      - Use infof, waringf, errorf consistently
+      - Use infof, waringf, errorf consistently -> finished
   - Expose operator metrics
       - How many clusters it manages
       - How many actions it does